Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Rotation-Parameterized Graph Fractional Fourier Transform (RP-GFRFT)

-This section elaborates on the proposed AGFRFT.
-We first motivate integrating angular and fractional degrees of freedom to address limitations of existing graph spectral transforms, then introduce a degeneracy-friendly rotation matrix family ensuring exact GFT degeneration, formulate two concrete AGFRFT variants (Type I and Type II), establish their fundamental theoretical properties, and finally derive explicit, computationally tractable expressions for the derivatives required to learn the angular and fractional parameters.
+This section elaborates on the proposed RP-GFRFT.
+We first motivate integrating rotation and fractional degrees of freedom to address limitations of existing graph spectral transforms, then introduce a degeneracy-friendly rotation matrix family ensuring exact GFT degeneration, formulate two concrete RP-GFRFT variants (Type I and Type II), establish their fundamental theoretical properties, and finally derive explicit, computationally tractable expressions for the derivatives required to learn the rotation and fractional parameters.